 The Highlights contain a selection of images from the manuscript.
 About the Codex Gigas presents a short introduction to the manuscript; Read more includes a commentary, augmented by a number of transcribed and translated shorter texts.
 The glossary and biographical addenda can be used as study aids.

-The original manuscript is kept in a climate controlled store room and is not on display for the general public.
+The original manuscript is no longer on display for the general public.
+The treasury exhibition is closed.